amirhosseinmajdi/RNNikeTestApp/README.md

 # RNNikeTestApp

-Hi Friends,
-This Project is Just a Small Test of React Native UI in Android, This Simple Project is a Market Place App for Nike Shoes.
+This project is just a small test of React Native UI in android, This simple project is a market place app for Nike Shoes. you can see the result in the picture:
-You Can See The Result in The Picture:

 ![360 final (1)](https://user-images.githubusercontent.com/36098869/135014163-14bc04f2-daa4-4eb8-95ee-e2cf620fd256.gif)

-for running :
+for running project :

 git clone https://github.com/amirhosseinmajdi/RNNikeTestApp.git